rooka-ai/pairlegal_documentation/pairlegal-documentation/docs/definition-extraction.md

 ## Features

-- **Term Highlighting:** Terms defined elsewhere in the contract are underlined for easy identification.
-Green underlines indicate that the term is defined in the current document with the same capitalization ("Contract" – "Contract"), while yellow underlines indicate that the term is defined in a non-matching case ("Contract" – "contract").

 - **Quick Access:** Selecting a term opens a dedicated card in the sidebar with its definition.
 From wherever you are in the document, you can quickly access the definition location by double clicking on the "split window" icon (see video below).